mvcss/mvcss.github.com/source/foundation/tools.md

 Going Too Far
 -------------

-If you find yourself using multiple Tools to acheive a reusable group of styles, it may be a sign that you should define those properties in their own module or modifier.
+If you find yourself using multiple Tools to achieve a reusable group of styles, it may be a sign that you should define those properties in their own module or modifier.

 ```html
 <a class="btn pbm pll prl ptm tsl" href="v3.zip" >Download v3.0.0</a>